deadlyvipers/dojo_rules/introduction.md

-Hi, I am a github newbie :-)
+#Hi, this is a github test